dward2/BME547/syllabus.md

 permitted to share your code with others for them to review, copy, or use.
-Any freely-available, external resources developed by others, and used in your project, must be properly recognized.
+Any freely-available, external resources developed by others, and used in your project, must be properly cited in the documentation (either in the README.md file or in a docstring or other in-code comment).
 These outside resources must be clearly published for general use and cannot be the work of other current or former Duke students.

 In general, if you can install it from a package manager, such as `pip` or `conda`, then you can use it as part of your work.
 If you cannot, you should seek further guidance from the instructor.

+For this class, the use of any tool that uses artificial intelligence, machine learning, large data sets, or other means to suggest code for use is strictly prohibited.
+If, despite this warning, you submit code wholly or partially based on the use of any such tool, and this code is similar to previously existing code that is not adequately cited in your documentation, or is similar to another student's code submitted for this class, this will be considered a case of academic dishonesty similar to directly copying such code, regardless of the user intent.

 All students are expected to adhere to all principles of the [Duke Community Standard](http://www.integrity.duke.edu/standard.html).
 Violations of the Duke